mtt7kl/mtt7kl/README.md

 - 👋 Hi, I’m @mtt7kl
 - 👀 I’m interested in hacking
-- 🌱 I’m currently learning python javascript and lua
+- 🌱 I’m currently learning

 <!---
 mtt7kl/mtt7kl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.